multi-template-matching/MultiTemplateMatching-Python/README.md

 Once installed, `import MTM`should work.

 # Documentation
-The package NMS contains mostly 2 important functions:
+The package MTM contains mostly 2 important functions:

-## matchTemplate
+## matchTemplates
 `matchTemplates(listTemplates, image, method=cv2.TM_CCOEFF_NORMED, N_object=float("inf"), score_threshold=0.5, maxOverlap=0.25, searchBox=None)`

 This function searches each template in the image, and return the best N_object location which offer the best scores and which do not overlap above the `maxOverlap` threshold.